-94. Members preparing or auditing accounts for new clients may become aware that accounts previously submitted to the tax authorities are defective.
-If so, they should advise their clients to make full and prompt disclosure.
-Members have no responsibility for past accounts except in so far that errors in them affect the accuracy of accounts that they are currently preparing or auditing.
-If the errors do have that effect, then members must inform their clients that an appropriate adjustment must be made in the current accounts.
-If clients are unwilling to agree to such adjustments, members should qualify their reports on the accounts accordingly, and may wish to consider whether they should continue to act for that client.
+94. A professional accountant preparing or auditing accounts for a new client may become aware that accounts previously submitted to the tax authorities are defective.
+If so, the professional accountant shall advise the client to make full and prompt disclosure.
+A professional accountant has no responsibility for past accounts except in so far that errors in them affect the accuracy of accounts that the professional accountant is currently preparing or auditing.
+If the errors do have that effect, the professional accountant shall inform the client that an appropriate adjustment must be made in the current accounts.
+If the client is unwilling to agree to such adjustment, the professional accountant shall qualify their report on the accounts accordingly, and consider whether they should continue to act for that client.